-5. In 'Connection policy for unregistered devices' section you can choose profile, which will be applied to all unregistered devices within the segment.
+5. In 'Connection policy for unregistered devices' section, you can choose a profile, which will be applied to all unregistered devices within the segment.
 For example, in the Home segment, set the profile 'Without Internet access' for all unregistered devices.
-In this case only registered devices will have Internet access.
+In this case, only registered devices will have Internet access.

 NOTE: Important!
 Firewall rules take precedence over this setting.

-6. In 'IGMP Proxy' section you can enable the IGMP Proxy option (by default it's disabled), which allows devices to receive IPTV.
+6. In the 'IGMP Proxy' section, you can enable the IGMP Proxy option (by default it's disabled), allowing devices to receive IPTV.
 IGMP proxy relays IGMP protocol between interfaces.
-IGMP (Internet Group Management Protocol) - network protocol which designed to manage group data communication (multicast) in IP networks.
+IGMP (Internet Group Management Protocol) - network protocol designed to manage group data communication (multicast) in IP networks.